 Contains some scenes of rough play/ moderate violence, but I will put a warning in an A/N for these chapters.

 Regina squints through the sheet of rain hammering down on the Mercedes' windshield, trying to discern the flicker of movement she's positive she'd glimpsed up ahead through the gray haze.
 The potential sign of life is quick to spark her curiosity, as only this morning the Sheriff's department had released a firm warning to Storybrooke's inhabitants to remain inside unless absolutely necessary; the weather report predicting the oncoming storm to be the worst in Maine's recent history.

 The fact that she herself cruises through the deserted streets- at a pace no faster than if she'd been walking- is predominantly down to her increasing suspicions concerning the town's new 'stranger'; already showing promise of being just as irritating and leather-clad as their previous arrival.
-Driving around in the storm she hopes to catch him at whatever his master plan may be while he is under the impression that his movements will go unnoticed.
-She supposes that her suspicions perhaps border a little on unhealthy, but her caution has served her well in life up until now.
+Driving around in the storm, she hopes to catch him at whatever his master plan may be while he is under the impression that his movements will go unnoticed.
+She recognises that her suspicions perhaps border a little on paranoia, but her caution has served her well in life up until now.

-Deep down she supposes an additional bonus to being out in the storm is the fact that it goes expressly against said Miss leather-cladded annoyance's express request not to do so.
+Deep down she supposes an additional bonus to being out in the storm is the fact that it goes expressly against said Miss Leather-Clad Annoyance's express request not to do so.

 Slowing down further- despite the warning stutter the engine gives off- the Mayor leans over her steering wheel intently; dark eyes searching for the movement that originally caught her attention.
 A flash of lightening shocks the world silver and throws a figure up ahead into stark relief.
 Frowning, the Mayor coaxes the car forward in curious pursuit, rolling down the window at her side.